clearwater/gaugette/README.md

 a separate controller chip is
 [this thread from tobycatlin](http://www.arduino.cc/cgi-bin/yabb2/YaBB.pl?num=1260978962) in the Arduino forum, but the thread ends unsatisfyingly at the first hints of success.
-Maybe it went up in smoke?
+Maybe it worked fine, maybe went up in smoke?
 Meh, I figure it's worth a shot.
 Life is short and Arduinos are cheap.

-The short answer is [yes, it works.](http://youtu.be/vwAxRk_5oXA) I've had very good success driving the motor directly from the Arduino.
+The short answer is yes, it works, [video here.](http://youtu.be/vwAxRk_5oXA) I've had very good success driving the motor directly from the Arduino.
 It takes 4 IO pins.
 In theory you could use 3 because the 2nd and 3rd pin always have the same output voltage, but unless I run out of pins I figure